apps225/airbnb-clone-project/README.md

     1. Django is a high-level Python web framework that facilitates the rapid development of secure and maintainable websites.
     2. MySQL is a relational database management system (RDBMS) that uses Structured Query Language (SQL) to manage and manipulate data.
     3. GraphQL fragments are reusable units of fields that can be included in multiple queries to avoid redundancy and improve maintainability.
+ DATABASE DESIGN
+  1. Users - Name, login, profile
+  2. Properties - Bookings,
+  3. Bookings
+  4. Reviews
+  5. Payments
+FEATURE BREAKDOWN
+ 1. Users is use to collect data from cusomers
+ 2. Properties describe the features of a properties.
+ 3. It record the interest of customers.
+ 4. Review means the likeness or unlikeness of customers
+ 5. Payment records mode of payment
+API SECURITY OVERVIEW
+ 1. authentication
+ 2. authorization
+ 3. rate limiting
+CI/CD Pipeline
+ CI/CD stands for Continuous Integration and Continuous Delivery/Deployment, which are practices aimed at automating and improving the software development lifecycle.
+Tools
+ 1. Github Action
+ 2. Jenkins
+ 3. Circle CI
+ 4. Travis CI